 The programme was launched as a national competition in early 2009.
 There are currently six schools involved in the Schools Build-a-Plane Challenge, each one building an aircraft: Yateley School (Hampshire), Marling School (Gloucestershire), Bridge Learning Campus (Bristol), Ercall Wood Technology College (Shropshire), North East Wolverhampton Academy (West Midlands) and Ernesford Grange Community School (West Midlands).

 Yateley School celebrated the first flight of the project in April 2013.
 The first students to fly in their own aircraft were from Marling School in March 2014.
-The BBC covered thefirst flight by Yateley in April 2013 and the student flights by Marling in March 2014.
+The BBC covered the first flight by Yateley in April 2013 and the student flights by Marling in March 2014.
 Both these aircraft have now been sold to private buyers and the income reinvested into the project.
 In October 2015 Ercall Wood Technology College’s plane G-GWFT took to the skies as the third plane completed and certified to fly.
+G-ECCA, Ernesford Grange Community School’s plane, recently completed its first public flight at Coventry Airport on 18 May 2017 and has also been successfully sold to a private buyer.

 “People are always surprised that we have actually built the plane ourselves.
 It has been a pleasure to be part of it and I am very proud of what we have achieved,” said student John Penswick, from Ercall Wood Technology College.